Searching for information

 Search engines

 Search engines are tools to help you search for websites.
 No search engine covers the entire web, they all have different ways of searching, so it's a good idea to use more than one search engine to search thoroughly.
-Google is one of the largest and most popular search engine.
+Google is one of the largest and most popular search engines.
 It is a good place to start your search.

 Other search engines include: